 IBD is a global disease, although the highest reported prevalence is in Europe and North America.7,8 Increasing incidence and prevalence of IBD have been reported in southern and central Europe, Asia, Africa and Latin America.7

-The number of people estimated to be living with IBD in North America and Europe alone.
-This number is steadily increasing year-on-year.⁹
+The number of people estimated to be living with IBD worldwide.
+This number is steadily increasing year-on-year.9

 What causes IBD?

 What causes IBD is not fully understood.
 Genetic and environmental factors are thought to play a role, but specific triggering events are yet to be identified.

 In patients with IBD, the immune system mounts an inappropriate response in the GI tract, resulting in an increased number of white blood cells and prolonged inflammation.10